zwebmedia/blocktivity/IDEAS.md

 - Monitor the volume ($) of transfer on chain. [ @EstefanTT ]
 - Monitor the number of "pure transfer" from account A to B (not operations). [ @EstefanTT ]
 - Monitor the fee by transfer and estimated cost of maintaining the chain.
+- Display the change in activity and moves in ranking
 -